jsmit260/reachability/README.md

 Are the target ranges reachable?

 # FAST-PORTSWEEP.PY
-These script is made with the assumption that you are on a debian based linux distro.
+This script is made with the assumption that you are on a debian based linux distro.

 Steps for use: